datalad-handbook/book/docs/basics/101-136-filesystem.rst

 both  ``--recursive`` and ``--reckless [availability|undead|kill]`` flags are necessary to traverse into subdatasets and to remove content that does not have verified remotes.

-Be aware though deleting a dataset in which ever way will irretrievably delete the dataset, it's contents, and it's history.
+Be aware, though, that deleting a dataset in which ever way will irretrievably delete the dataset, it's contents, and it's history.

 Summary